 Through this project, every year, 10 to 15 disadvantaged youths, out of which approximately 50% of girls, will be trained to bakery and pastry trades and given a unique opportunity to pursue their professional and personal project.
 Their family (in average 4,4 people per household) will also benefit indirectly from the project.

 Every year, the project will thus benefit to approximately 60 vulnerable youths and their relatives.
 It will also benefit to 20 industry-workers each year through short specialized courses; occupying mainly low positions in hotels and restaurants, they will thus be able to improve their skills and develop their career.
 Moreover, the school will provide employment and training to 8 local staff.

-The Foundation already supports IECD through various projects in Thailand Mae Sot Vocational Training Restaurant the Passport, and In Vietnam a program helping informal sector and in particular mobile street food vendors.
+The Foundation already supports IECD through various projects in Thailand Mae Sot Vocational Training Restaurant the Passport, and in Vietnam.

-Myanmar has few access for the poorest to qualifying trainings, we are confident under IECD this project will be a successful one, allowing a bunch of students to enter a promising career every year and all visitors and residents of Yangon to enjoy delicious bakery French style.
+Myanmar has few access for the poorest to qualifying training, we are confident under IECD this project will be a successful one, allowing its students to enter a promising career every year and all visitors and residents of Yangon to enjoy delicious bakery French style.